thcheung/CDGTN/README.md

 ## Datasets
 The extended CR-Twitter can be downloaded below.
 Password is: CDGTN2023.

-Extract the zip file and place the folder in preprocessed/CR_Twitter
+Extract the zip file and place the folder in preprocessed/CR_Twitter/

 - [Extended CR-Twitter Dataset](https://connectpolyu-my.sharepoint.com/:u:/g/personal/15083269d_connect_polyu_hk/EdUFxIS-Ea9Igvk6ddku93wBxPYSehGT3OWAb3Y00J42Yw?e=BhWfgT)
 ## Model Checkpoints

 The model checkpoints can be found in the releases [here](https://github.com/thcheung/CDGTN/releases/tag/checkpoint).

+Download the checkpoint and place in into folder checkpoints/CDGTN_CR_Twitter_0_0/